Biology

 Microscopic organisms, microbes, are found in soil, water, air, the human body, and practically every other habitat imaginable.
 They play central roles in causing and controlling disease, shaping the environment, producing important foods and medicines, and countless other processes on Earth.
 Examines the diverse ways in which microbes shape the world with emphasis on molecular mechanisms, microbial evolution, and scientific techniques.
 Enhances understanding of the natural world and the scientific process using primary and secondary literature, data-focused problem solving, and guided research projects.
 Assumes no background in science.

 Why is the global climate changing and how will biological systems respond?
 Includes sections on climate systems and climate change, reconstructing ancient climates and past biological responses, predicting future climates and biological responses, climate policy, the energy crisis, and potential solutions.
 Incorporates a few field trips and laboratories designed to illustrate approaches to climate change science at the cellular, physiological, and ecological levels.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 1090)

 This course is an introductory exploration of the nervous system as it relates to bodily functions.
 It explores neurons as the basic building blocks of brain and behavior.
 Through lectures and classroom experiments, students would learn how electrochemical nerve signals control body movement, cardiovascular function, reflexes, and brain activity.
 Further, students explore how the nervous system can interact with machine interfaces, including prosthetics.
+This course originates in Biology and is crosslisted with: Neuroscience.
 (Same as: NEUR 1099)

 The first in a two-semester introductory biology sequence.
 Topics include fundamental principles of cellular and molecular biology with an emphasis on providing a problem-solving approach to an understanding of genes, RNA, proteins, and cell structure and communication.
 Focuses on developing quantitative skills, as well as critical thinking and problem solving skills.
 Lecture and weekly laboratory/discussion groups.
 To ensure proper placement, students must take the biology placement examination and must be recommended for placement in Biology 1101.
 Students continuing in biology will take Biology 1102 , not Biology 1109 , as their next biology course.